pfapi/cicd-template/README.md

     b) after merging the code, tests workflow publishes major.minor.patch-beta.x versioned npm packages.

+2) when a forked pull request from forked repo to the development is submitted (still working it)

+    a) the forked pull request will wait for verify

+    a) after verify, tests workflow runs automatically and will merge the code if the tests pass and the requestor is a collaborator.

+    c) after merging the code, tests workflow publishes major.minor.patch-beta.x versioned npm packages.

-2) when a pull request from the development branch to the main is submitted
+3) when a pull request from the development branch to the main is submitted

     a) release workflow runs automatically and will merge the code if the tests pass